JMMP-Group/CO_coordination/meetings/minutes_9Dec2024.md

 ## Gen2 benchmarks: what version(s) of NEMO will CO configurations use in late 2027?:

-- This may motivate the upgrade of CO10 to NEMov5, depending on whether there's need to accelerate the turnaround time of the CO configuration
+- This may motivate the upgrade of CO10 to NEMOv5, depending on whether there's a need to accelerate the turnaround time of the CO configuration
 - Susan asked if it's possible to run BGC with a different time-step and if there are restrictions on MLF or RK3

 ## CO configuration manager: